WisdomOkechukwu/WisdomOkechukwu/README.md

 - 👀 I’m interested in developing Web Apps.
 - 🌱 I’m currently learning Algorithms and Data Structure
 - 💞️ I’m looking to collaborate on new ideas to change Africa
 - 📫 How to reach me
+LinkedIN @Wisdom Okechukwu
-instagram @thewisdomokechukwu
+Instagram @thewisdomokechukwu
 facebook @Wisdom Okechukwu

 <!---